JessieChiu1/Angela_Yu_Python/Day31_FlashCardApp/README.md

 ## Introduction

-This app is built to study for the Chinese HSK vocabulary.
-It used pandas to parse through an csv file with all the words and definitions.
+Welcome to the Chinese HSK Flash Card Study App!
+This application is designed to help you study and improve your Chinese HSK vocabulary.
+It utilizes the power of pandas to parse a CSV file containing a comprehensive list of words and their definitions.

-The screen will display a word and after 3 seconds will display the correct definition for given word.

-The user will click on either the check or X button to indicate whether they know the word or not.
+Key features of the app include:

+- Displaying a Chinese word for a brief moment, followed by the correct definition after 3 seconds.
+- Allowing users to indicate their knowledge of a word by clicking either the checkmark or X button.
-The app will store your correct and incorrect word list to track progress.
+- Tracking and storing both correct and incorrect word lists to monitor your progress.

 ## Future Improvements / Potential Features

+While the app is already a valuable tool for studying Chinese HSK vocabulary, there are potential enhancements and features for the future:

-I can add a feature where the words will show up again but if you know the word, they shows less frequently while the words you got wrong will show up more frequently.
+- **Spaced Repetition**: Implement a feature where words you know well are shown less frequently, while words you struggle with appear more often, optimizing your learning.
+- **User Profiles**: Create user profiles to track progress and tailor word selection based on individual learning needs.
+- **Audio Pronunciation**: Include audio pronunciation for each word to improve listening and speaking skills.